wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/add-custodians.md

 - **Release the custodian from the case**.
 Custodians are automatically released when a case is closed.
 In other scenarios, you can click **Release custodians** when the custodian is no longer under obligation to preserve content for a case, or when the custodian is no longer considered to be relevant to the case.

 ## View custodian activities in the audit log
-The Custodian activities search page is displayed when you click **View custodian activity**.
+The **Custodian activities** page is displayed when you click **View custodian activity**.
 You can select different custodians in the **Custodian** drop-down box, but you can only search for activities for one custodian at a time.

  ![Custodian activities search page  ](../media/custodian-activities.png)